devno39/AppSeed/README.md

 1. Open an issue with a clear title and detailed description.
 2. For pull requests:
    - Name your branch using the format: `feature/issue39`.
+If there is no issue `feature/name_name` is just fine.
    - Make sure to open the pull request into the `develop` branch.
    - Reviews will be conducted before merging.